 Dual Momentum Fixed Income (DMFI)

-DMFI is the application of dual momentum exclusively to the fixed income market.
 Momentum works as well in the bond market as it does in the stock market.
-The DMFI model has had equity-like returns with less volatility than intermediate-term bonds.
+DMFI is dual momentum applied exclusively to the fixed income market.
+DMFI has shown equity-like returns with less volatility than intermediate-term bonds.

-Here is the proprietary models’ performance compared to the public GEM model and a 60/40 balanced stock/bond portfolio.
+Here is the performance of our proprietary enhanced models compared to the public GEM model and a 60/40 balanced stock/bond portfolio.
 January 1970 is our starting date since that is as far back as reliable data goes for some of the assets used.
-Contact us for more information about our proprietary models and how you can benefit from them.
+Contact us for factsheets and additional information about our proprietary models.

-Dual Momentum Models Performance – January 1970 through August 2020
+Enhanced Dual Momentum Models – January 1970 through October 2020

 Results are not a guarantee of future success and do not represent returns that any investor actually attained.
 We have subtracted estimated slippage, transaction fees, and ETF management fees.
 You cannot invest directly in our models.
 Results do not represent actual fund or portfolio performance.
 Performance represents total returns and includes reinvestment of interest and dividends.
 CAGR is the compound annual growth rate.
 60/40 is 60% S&P 500 Index and 40% ICE U.S. Treasury 7-10 Year Bond Index.
 Worst drawdown is on a cumulative month-end basis.
 Months to recover are from the worst drawdown trough to a new high peak.
 Future performance may differ significantly from historical performance.
 Please see the Disclaimer page for additional information.